Pringley/dry-cereal/content.markdown

     Finally, if the task requires a Margin higher than the character can achieve automatically, they can roll for it.
 First, the player rolls **two six-sided dice** and adds them together.
-If the character has a relevant Knack, add its Modifier to the total.
+If the character has a relevant Skill, add its Modifier to the total.
 (A Technique counts as a modifier of **Good [+2]**.
-If the character has no relevant Knack or Technique, use **Basic [-2]**.)
+If the character has no relevant Skill or Technique, use **Basic [-2]**.)

     The amount by which the total exceeds **seven** is the resulting Margin.